-Photographs are captured onto black and white film with a beloved 1960s Diana No. 151 camera.
-The exposed rolls are processed in the kitchen sink with HC-110 developer1, EcoPro stop & fixer, Kodak Photo-Flo (an unsung hero), and hung in the shower to dry.
-The resulting negatives are scanned with an Epson Perfection V750 Pro controlled by the wonderful VueScan; the inevitable dust is removed in Photoshop; any adjustments are made in Lightroom Classic; and then the raw digital remnants are sent off to BackBlaze while the film is sleeved in a plastic sheet, clipped into a binder, and shoved onto the shelf behind me.
+With infinitesimally few exceptions, the photographs were captured onto black & white film with a cherished 1960s Diana No. 151 camera.
+The exposed rolls are processed in the kitchen sink and hung from the shower rod to dry.
+The dried and derived negatives are scanned with an Epson Perfection V750 Pro controlled by the wonderful VueScan; the inevitable dust is removed in Photoshop; any adjustments are made in Lightroom Classic; and then the film is sleeved in a plastic sheet, clipped into a binder, and shoved onto the shelf behind me.